Schalk1e/datareader/README.md

 ## todo

-- Right now, we don't have any solid input validation in place.
+- [ ] Right now, we don't have any solid input validation in place.
 This is the logical next addition.
+- [ ] Test DB
-- Use polars instead of pandas.
+- [x] Use polars instead of pandas.